-CORAL REEFS ARE A PLANETARY FLAGSHIP ECOSYSTEM due to their unique, high and geographically restricted biodiversity and their enormous value to people.^{1,2,3,4} However, coral reefs and the ecosystem services they provide have been severely degraded over past decades and even centuries by a variety of human activities.^{5,6,7} These negative impacts continue to increase due to unsustainable growth in human population and consumption, resulting in worsening habitat conditions and climate change.
+coral reefs are planetary flagship ecosystems due to their unique, high, and geographically restricted biodiversity and their enormous value to people ^{1,2,3,4}.
+However, coral reefs and the ecosystem services they provide have been severely degraded over past decades and even centuries by a variety of human activities ^{5,6,7}.
+These negative impacts continue to increase due to unsustainable growth in human population and consumption, resulting in worsening habitat conditions and climate change.
 Thus, steps taken during upcoming global negotiation and decision-making events, followed by the implementation of policies shaped by existing and new goals and targets, will have enormous importance for the future of coral reefs.